Screening Workers with Affirmative Action: Optimal Contract under the Quadratic Cost

 We present two types of semi-pooling, where case (2) pools the more efficient types and case (3) pools the more costly types.
 We see that with some level of pooling, the principal reduces the degree of across-group IC violation, and pooling the more costly types is better than pooling the more efficient types.

 We next show the effect of tax credit $\tau$ on the optimal contract design.
-Figure~\ref{fig:quantities_ReMLRP} shows the effect of $\tau = \{0, 0.2, 0.4, 0.6\}$.
-As we have discussed, pooling the group (upper-left) is the optimal design when $\tau = 0$.
+Figure~\ref{fig:quantities_ReMLRP} shows the effect of $\tau \in \{0, 0.2, 0.4, 0.6\}$.
+As we have discussed, pooling the groups (upper-left) is the optimal design when $\tau = 0$.
 As the tax credit $\tau$ increases, we have the more efficient trait agents being separated from the non-trait agents to receive the benefit of the tax credit.
-Due to the fact that part of the information rents are now paid by the tax credit, the principal is willing to ask those efficient agents to produce at the optimal level as if the group were known.
+Because part of the information rents is now paid by the tax credit, the principal is willing to ask those efficient agents to produce at the optimal level as if the group were known.

 \end{exmp}